Nutellove/JavascriptClassBundle/README.markdown

 - Aaron Newton, kudos to his super-cow-powers
 - *You*, sneaky FOSS lover !

-## FREE
+## FREE, as in free (b|sp)ee(ch|r)

 **The Carcase**

 The object that we saw, let us recall,
 This summer morn when warmth and beauty mingle —
 At the path's turn, a carcase lay asprawl
 Upon a bed of shingle.

-* Legs raised, like some old whore far-gone in passion,
+Legs raised, like some old whore far-gone in passion,
-* The burning, deadly, poison-sweating mass
+The burning, deadly, poison-sweating mass
-* Opened its paunch in careless, cynic fashion,
-* Ballooned with evil gas.
+Opened its paunch in careless, cynic fashion, Ballooned with evil gas.

-* On this putrescence the sun blazed in gold,
+On this putrescence the sun blazed in gold,
-* Cooking it to a turn with eager care —
+Cooking it to a turn with eager care —
-* So to repay to Nature, hundredfold,
+So to repay to Nature, hundredfold,
-* What she had mingled there.
+What she had mingled there.

-* The sky, as on the opening of a flower,
+The sky, as on the opening of a flower,
-* On this superb obscenity smiled bright.
+On this superb obscenity smiled bright.
-* The stench drove at us, with such fearsome power
+The stench drove at us, with such fearsome power
-* You thought you'd swoon outright.
+You thought you'd swoon outright.